 And voila!
 This is what we created in our Carrd guide in such a short time without doing all that much customization:

-This is the Gallery section, acting as a separate page:
+This is the Blog Examples section, acting as a separate page:

 Users can click on whichever picture they want, and it’ll zoom in.
 You can add more pictures or more sections if you find it necessary.